Everyone loves Glock.

 No one can ever say Glock moves fast.
 By the time they released a single-stack 9mm, the world already had a ton of them.

-This mini 9mm utilizes a simple single-stack magazine with a small frame that is very easy to carry a firearm.
+The Glock G43 utilizes a simple single-stack magazine with a small frame that makes it very easy to carry a firearm.

-It might feel dated by today’s standards but the G43 still presents an affordably solid pistol for concealed carry.
+While it might feel dated by today’s standards, the G43 still presents an affordable, solid pistol for concealed carry.
 It’s the smallest 9mm in Glock’s stable and works well for deep concealment and everyday carry.

 What do you think of the G43?
 Make sure to rate it below!